maddockz/wikifun/README.md

     4) Replacing <max> with an integer number of articles to import into MySQL, execute
          >$ python -m wikifun.etl <max>
-       to begin creating the database.

-    5)
+       to create the database and compute the features (word frequencies) of training and testing datasets (10,000 samples each).

+       (On my device, this takes roughly 15 hours to extract all articles into MySQL database.
+Takes an additional 4 hours to compute all word frequencies on the 20,000 articles.)

+    5) Finally, to fit the naive bayes model and see a ROC curve, import the module wikifun.validation.idiots_bayes_plots and call the roc_curve() function.

-* Dependencies: numpy, nose, bz2, peewee
+* Dependencies: numpy, nose, bz2, peewee, MySQLdb

 * Database configuration in ./config.py
-    * Must be MySQL
+    * Uses MySQL database

 * How to run tests:  $ nosetests -v